Almost ready!

 A Macmillan Audio production from Tor Nightfire

 CATRIONA WARD was born in Washington, DC, and grew up in the United States, Kenya, Madagascar, Yemen, and Morocco.
-She studied English at the University of Oxford, and later, completed a Creative Writing Masters at the University of East Anglia.
-Ward won the August Derleth Award for Best Horror Novel for her debut, The Girl from Rawblood, and again for Little Eve, making her the first woman to win the prize twice.
-Ward is the internationally bestselling author of The Last House on Needless Street.
+She studied English at the University of Oxford and later earned her master’s degree in creative writing at the University of East Anglia.
+Ward is a three-time winner of the August Derleth Award for Best Horror Novel: for The Girl from Rawblood, her debut; Little Eve; and The Last House on Needless Street.
+Little Eve also won the Shirley Jackson Award for Best Novel.
+Ward is the international bestselling author of The Last House on Needless Street and Sundial.

 Reviews